AshtonSBradley/ashtonsbradley.github.io/collections/_news/2025-12-13-myrann-soliton.md

 [Soliton - Maths-physics meeting on solitons in condensates and polaritons](https://solitons.sciencesconf.org/)

 at Institut Henri Poincaré.
 The meeting involved an equal mixture of quantum physicists and mathematicians, a full day of talks, and a lot of coffee.
+Thanks to Amandine Aftalion and Frédéric Chevy for organising a very stimulating meeting!

 | <img src="/assets/images/news/lagrange.png" alt="" width=200> | <img src="/assets/images/news/curies.png" alt="" width=400>